KaiL4eK/pyproject-cookiecutter/README.md

   * With multistage build
 * Docker image analyzer - [dive](https://github.com/wagoodman/dive)
 * Project samples generated in [sample-projects](sample-projects) directory
+* Airflow organized project with docker and AF utils

 ## How to start ##